Somehow-Qualified/stream-sites/README.md

 ### Method 2: Clone or Fork this Repo

-1. Clone or fork this repo: `git clone https://gitlab.com/stream-sites/ss-core.git your-site-name`
+1. Clone (or fork) this repo: `git clone https://gitlab.com/stream-sites/ss-core.git your-site-name`

-2. `cd` into the project directory (`your-site-name`) and run `npm install`
+2. Go into the project directory `cd your-site-name` and run `npm install`.

+3. Optional: Edit `.env.sample` to connect with Twitch.
+Be sure to save this in Netlify too.

-3. Once all the dependencies are installed run `npm start`
+4. Once all the dependencies are installed run `npm start`.

-4. Open your browser at http://localhost:8080 to see a live-reloading copy of your site while you make changes.
+5. Open your browser at http://localhost:8080 to see a live-reloading copy of your site while you make changes.

-5. Log into the CMS at http://localhost:8080/admin by following the prompts.
+6. Log into the CMS at http://localhost:8080/admin by following the prompts.

+> **Note:** The port may vary depending on your local setup.
+Your terminal should provide a link for easy access.

 > **For advanced users:** You can extend [Browsersync](https://www.browsersync.io/) settings in `eleventy.config.js` for your needs.